 John and Dillon cut natural Turquoise Cabochons on a daily basis, the more we sell - the more we cut.
 We have a very substantial collection of natural rough Turquoise that we have mined and collected over the past 40+ years.
 As we began in business as Turquoise Stone Cutters, we guarantee our cut stones to be exactly what we say they are.
 In addition, having cut well over a million carats of natural Turquoise, we have become leading authorities on Turquoise and it characteristics - John has been cutting Turquoise since 1972 and Dillon has been cutting Turquoise since 1992.
 We specialize in American Turquoise, but we also cut Tibetan Turquoise, Chinese Turquoise, Egyptian Turquoise and Mexican Turquoise.
 If you are serious about obtaining exceptional quality Turquoise Cabochons, talk to us!

 Above and to the right is spectacular Bisbee Blue Turquoise Cabochon that is very large and has smoky chocolate brown matrix.
 Smoky Bisbee Turquoise is very desirable by Turquoise Collectors and it is not often available, especially in a stone as large as this.
-You can view this Bisbee Cabochon on its presentation page to find out more information and the price if it is still available.
-Also, Check out other Bisbee Turquoise Cabochons to see what we currently have available.
+Check out other Bisbee Turquoise Cabochons to see what we currently have available.

 Above and to the left is a beautiful Black Spiderweb Kingman Turquoise Cabochon hand cut by Bill King of Manassa, Colorado.
 This is a great example of natural high-grade Kingman Turquoise and it was cut by a very famous Turquoise miner, Bill King - Bill has been the owner for the King's Manassa Mine for over 50 years.
 He has been a Turquoise Stone Cutter since he was a young boy, he is now in his 70's.
 You can view additional information by clicking on the link in this paragraph.